jae0/bio.snowcrab/inst/markdown/02_survey_summary.md

 #| label: fig-totno-female-mat-ts
 #| eval: true
 #| output: true
-#| fig-cap: "The crude, unadjusted geometric mean of fature female density log$_{10}$(no/km$^2$) from the Snow Crab survey.
+#| fig-cap: "The crude, unadjusted geometric mean of mature female density log$_{10}$(no/km$^2$) from the Snow Crab survey.
 Error bars represent 95\\% Confidence Intervals.
 Note the absence of data in 2020.
 Prior to 2004, surveys were conducted in the Spring."
 #| fig-dpi: 144
 #| fig-height: 4